Also known as: supported ring muscle up, assisted ring muscleup, leg assisted muscle-up, ring muscle up assisted

 What is Leg Supported Ring Muscle-Up?

-The Leg Supported Ring Muscle-Up is a medium-difficulty calisthenics move that uses foot support to practice the pull-up-to-dip transition.
-It primarily targets chest, shoulders, triceps, lats and upper back while reducing load for technique-focused training.
+The Leg Supported Ring Muscle-Up is a modified ring muscle-up where your feet provide support to reduce load and train the pull-to-dip transition.
+It primarily targets chest, triceps, shoulders, lats and upper back.
+Difficulty: Medium - ideal for building technique and strength toward unassisted muscle-ups.

 How to Do Leg Supported Ring Muscle-Up